plysytsya/template-mailer/README.md

 # template-mailer

-A simple client for sending mass emails from html templates.
+A simple python client for sending mass emails from html templates.

 ## Description